From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Introduction

 In recent years, large language models (LLMs) enter a new phase marked by emergent intelligence.
 Once model parameters exceed a certain threshold, capabilities such as chain-of-thought reasoning and in-context learning emerge.
 Technological pathways also diversify: InstructGPT \cite{ouyang2022training} enhances alignment with human intent through instruction tuning; reinforcement learning from human feedback (RLHF \cite{ouyang2022training}) becomes central to value alignment; and parameter-efficient fine-tuning methods such as LoRA \cite{hu2022lora} reduce adaptation costs.
-Multimodal integration also accelerates: GPT-4V \cite{achiam2023gpt} supports both visual and textual understanding and generation.
-Recently, DeepSeek-R1 \cite{guo2025deepseek} achieves a breakthrough in the LLM field.
-Based on an improved Mixture of Experts (MoE) architecture \cite{jacobs1991adaptive, lepikhin2020gshard}, it employs dynamic routing for expert load balancing and integrates a shared attention backbone, achieving both computational efficiency and strong generalization across tasks.
-It demonstrates competitive performance in long-context modeling and complex reasoning tasks.
+Multimodal integration is also accelerating, with GPT-4V \cite{achiam2023gpt} supporting both visual and textual understanding and generation.
+Alongside these trends, architectural innovations continue to reshape LLM development.
+DeepSeek-R1 \cite{guo2025deepseek}, for instance, builds upon the Mixture of Experts (MoE) paradigm \cite{jacobs1991adaptive, lepikhin2020gshard}, incorporating dynamic expert routing and a shared attention backbone.
+This design enables efficient expert utilization while maintaining strong generalization across tasks.